mreiterjp/nba/README.md

 ## Application Requirements:

--Programmed in Kotlin in MVI or MVVM architecture -Utilizes clean code principles
+- Programmed in Kotlin in MVI or MVVM architecture
+- Utilizes clean code principles
--Uses Retrofit for network communication
+- Uses Retrofit for network communication
--UI in Android Jetpack Compose
+- UI in Android Jetpack Compose
--Processes images in Glide, other libraries/APIs for obtaining random images can be used at your own discretion. (e.g., https://picsum.photos/)
+- Processes images in Glide, other libraries/APIs for obtaining random images can be used at your own discretion. (e.g., https://picsum.photos/)

 ## To Be Added

--App theme
+- App theme
--Proper image source for teams
+- Proper image source for teams
--Proper Error handling
+- Proper Error handling